 Tracey Thorne's Big Tings Gwaan

-Big tings a gwaan down di street: An exclusive interview with Tracey Thorne on her new and insightful Jamaican documentary exhibition.
+Big tings a gwaan down di street, an exclusive interview with Tracey Thorne on her new and insightful Jamaican documentary exhibit.

-With an overall focus on visual language and a range of themes including commercial hand-painted advertisements, Jamaican music, street art, faded graffiti and local painters, the exhibition is sure to be full of culture.
-Fused spoke to Tracey about the project journey, her view on the works and how it relates to the UK art scene today:
+A focus of visual language and themes including commercial hand-painted advertisements, Jamaican music, street art, faded graffiti and local painters; this exhibit is sure to be packed full of culture.
+Fused speaks to Tracey about the project journey, her view on the works and how it relates to the UK art scene today.

 What drew you back to Jamaica, and the parishes in particular, to document?

 My first solo trip in 2017 to Jamaica, after traveling there many times over the years, really sparked ideas for this project.
 My love of reggae music initially drew me back to the island but this trip was different… I decided to go beyond the typical tourist destinations and experience ‘the real Jamaica’.
 At this time back in England, I was doing a project to document hand-painted old advertising signs on brick walls known as ghost signs.

 Here I am in Jamaica, traveling in a car up Maxfield Avenue in downtown Kingston when we drove past a huge black and white ghost sign (for the old Channel One recording studios).
 I pretty much screamed with delight and we looped back round so I could photograph it.
 Channel One studios played a significant role in the development of reggae music and I was intrigued about the signs on the old studio which closed in the 1990s.
 It was clear that someone has been maintaining the sign as the rest of the building is derelict.